-Ọbádélé Bakari Kambon, Ph.D. was born in Brooklyn, New York.
+Ọbádélé Bakari Kambon, Ph.D. is an Afrikan anti-amerikkkan.
+He was born in Brooklyn, New York.
 At the age of one, his family relocated to the small village of Wendell near Raleigh, North Carolina.
 Upon completing high school, he attended Morehouse College in Atlanta Georgia on a full academic scholarship where he majored in African American Studies.
 Upon graduating magna cum laude from Morehouse, he went on to graduate school at the University of Wisconsin-Madison.
 At UW-Madison, he majored in African Languages and Literature on a Foreign Language and Area Studies (FLAS) Fellowship.
 Also, he was teaching assistant for Introductory Yoruba, Intermediate Yoruba and Introduction to African Literature courses through the Department of African Languages and Literature.
 While at UW-Madison, Ọbádélé focused on linguistics and within three years completed two Master’s Degrees; one in African Languages and Literature and one in Linguistics.